1923 Irish hunger strikes: Cork Hunger Strike of 1920

-1920 Cork hunger strike: On 13 August 1920 seventy-eight Irish republican prisoners went on hunger strike in Cork County Gaol demanding a general, immediate and unconditional release.
+On 13 August 1920 seventy-eight Irish republican prisoners went on hunger strike in Cork County Gaol demanding a general, immediate and unconditional release.
 Notables in the group included Terence MacSwiney the Lord Mayor of Cork and Liam Lynch, Irish Republican Army Commandant, Cork No 2 Brigade.
 A week into the hunger strike, all but 11 of the hunger strikers were released or deported to prisons in England.

 During the course of the strike three fully observed work stoppages took place in Cork.
-These work stoppages were organised by the city’s Civic and Labour Council allowing workers to attend masses for the hunger strikers.
+These work stoppages were organised by the city's Civic and Labour Council allowing workers to attend masses for the hunger strikers.
 On 12 November 1920 (after 94 days) the men were directed to come off the strike by Arthur Griffith.
-Griffith said that they had ‘sufficiently proved their devotion and fidelity, and that they should now, as they were prepared to die for Ireland, prepare again to live for her.’
+Griffith said that they had 'sufficiently proved their devotion and fidelity, and that they should now, as they were prepared to die for Ireland, prepare again to live for her.'

 When the hunger strike was called off the remaining nine strikers required hospitalization and all died relatively young.
 This strike resulted in three death from starvation: MacSwiney (d.
-25 October 1920) in Brixton Prison, London (he had been transferred there from Cork Gaol) and two men died in Cork Gaol - Michael Fitzgerald (d.17 October 1920) and Joe Murphy (d.
+25 October 1920) in Brixton Prison, London (he had been transferred there from Cork Gaol) and two men died in Cork Gaol – Michael Fitzgerald (d.17 October 1920) and Joe Murphy (d.
 25 October 1920).